Date: Thursday, November 10, 2016

 By Carole Schor

-The March Literary Sala will be held at the Hotel la Aldea on the Ancha de San Antonio on March 17 at 5 PM.
-Admission is 50 pesos for Sala members and 100 pesos for non-members, including a wine and snack reception.
+Join us for what is certain to be an interesting evening of tales on November 10 at 5 PM at the Hotel La Aldea on the Ancha.
+Admission is 50 pesos for members of the Literary Sala and 100 pesos for non-members, including a wine and snack reception.
 Membership in the Literary Sala supports not only the literary life of San Miguel including scholarships for teens and reading projects for children in the campo, it also offers attractive benefits like reading groups, discounts at the monthly author readings, as well as discounts and priority seating at the Annual Writers’ Conference.
-A Membership Table will be available at the March 17 Literary Sala event.
+A Membership Table will be available at the Sala event.